johngibbs15/meet/README.md

 -   Use the app when offline.
 -   Add an app shortcut to the home screen.
 -   View a chart showing the number of upcoming events by city

+## How to Run

+1. Clone repository using command git clone https://github.com/johngibbs15/meet.git

+2. Install dependencies using commands npm install

+3. Run the app using npm run start

+4. After this, app should be available in the browser at http://localhost:3000.

 ## Feature Scenarios